-As a makerspace with very little available money we need a digital currency that will allow us to reward or remunerate uoluntary work done by and for our members.
+As a makerspace with little available money we need a digital currency that will allow us to reward or remunerate voluntary work done by and for our members.

+We belieue that by

-( designing and implementing a internal currency system, Candyes
+designing and implementing a internal currency system, Candyes

 For

 for the precarious workers at WeMake Milan

 We will achieue

-the monetary reward of voluntary working time employed for increasing WeMake value
+the monetary reward or f uoluntary working time employed for increasing WeMake ualue

 We will know this is true when we see

-the amount of knowledge produced and shared within WeMake on in the enhancement of WeMake ualue -measurable in tutorial, documentation materials, teaching euents, etc.)
+n the amount of knowledge produced and shared within WeMake on in the enhancement of WeMake ualue -measurable in tutorial, documentation materials, teaching euents, etc.)